A book review of Apache Jmeter by Emily H Halili.

 In Chapter 5 we jump into an intro to Load/Performance testing of websites and we learn how to use the http proxy recorder to record scripts and amend it into a test plan, add listeners and timers.
 And then run it and examine the results. we also get teaser hints into remote testing with JMeter with targetted links into the JMeter documentation.

 With chapter 6 we go back to Functional testing which I assume the author included to provide an easy example for changing the HTTP Headers and user defined variables.
 I certainly hadn’t expected to learn how to use JMeter for functional testing but I found it interesting to learn that people used it in this way.
 Although I still don’t belive that I would fire up JMeter for functional tests.
-(Sample this chapter is on the Packt page for the book)

 Chapter 7 provides a very quick overview of some “advanced features” but not “advanced usage”.
 This really means some of the logic controllers, different ways of getting user defined data into the tests regular expressions, testing databases, testing ftp.
 Again this acts as more of a ‘teaser’ chapter to get you to go and research more on your own.